Kong/galileo-agent-node/SPEC.md

 ### HTTP

-**Not currently supported by the ApiAnalytics.com server.**

-Send HTTP `POST` requests to `mashgalileo.herokuapp.com`, port `6000`.
+Send HTTP `POST` requests to `server.apianalytics.com`, port `6000`.
 The body must be a valid HAR object.